- What We Do

 Tools that Solve Problems and Control Costs

-To help control client costs, Garvey Schubert Barer has developed two unique products.
-AdviceOnline provides reliable, practical tools to solve common HR problems.
-The Win² Alternative Dispute Resolution process cuts through most formal legal processes to enable parties to resolve employment disputes amicably and cost-effectively soon after a claim is made.
+To help control client costs, Garvey Schubert Barer has developed reliable, practical tools to solve common HR problems.
+As an example, The Win² Alternative Dispute Resolution process cuts through most formal legal processes to enable parties to resolve employment disputes amicably and cost-effectively soon after a claim is made.

 Meeting Challenges with Innovative Solutions